eurohat1984/FractalEurope/india.md

     * At best when BJP is responsible for something there is a fall guy, someone lower down who takes the blame
     * Omitting use of the the *Ji* (जी) honorific (as in *Modi Ji*) has become a sign in itself of disrespect.
 Even critics feel pressured to use it!
 Rahul Gandhi was rarely referred to as *Gandhi Ji* (that title is reserved for his namesake, Mahatma Gandhi).
     * Modi's image is widespread, reminiscent of Mao, on train seats, billboards, government brochures

+# Conclusions
+**What India needs most is regular changes of governing party.**
+* This prevents one party from entrenching itself (media control, judicial control)
+* Even if the two major parties both have problems, a regular changeover can help prevent and overturn concerning developments, even if just to overturn them in the favour of the other party.